alyxshang/libcoutils/README.markdown

 ## ABOUT :books:

 This repository contains the source code for a small library for the C programming language.
 This library contains a few useful and versatile utility functions.
-This library aims to be usable in a cross-platform way and easy to use for C developers of various skill levels.
+This library aims to be usable in a cross-platform way.

 ## USAGE :hammer: